 13.10 Regulatory & Policy Guidance Update: Managing Waste & Re-Use of Materials in Brownfield Remediation & Development

-- Developing a regulatory pathway to net zero - circular economy principles and strategies for the brownfield development sector
+- exploring circular economy principles and strategies for the brownfield development sector

-- Detailing the outcomes of the Waste Quality Protocols Review and what this means for construction and development waste
+- latest on Waste Quality protocols ad DoWCoP Review and implications for construction and development waste

 - Outlining forthcoming CIRIA guidance on sustainable management of soils